 In Egypt, there are few restrictions valid for foreign women.
 In a ticket line, foreign women stand with other women in a queue.
 For underground train cars, elderly ladies always get first preference.
 Outright interaction with Egyptian women is never recommended; it is always wise to speak to them via someone local or a family member whom you know well.

 People follow the rules of taking out their shoes before entering the sacred ground.
 Women and men are requested to cover up their bare heads and heads.
-It is always wise to wear a somber and covered dress, especially when visiting a mosque.
+It is always wise to wear a sad and covered dress, especially when visiting a mosque.
 Friday is considered the most sacred day of the week.

-Both Business and religious communities in Egypt run on a Western/Gregorian calendar, but other calendars are widely honored in this country.
+Business and religious communities in Egypt run on a Western/Gregorian calendar, but other calendars are widely honored in this country.
 The Islamic calendar is based on viewing religious formalities and the lunar cycle of 12 months of 29 or 30 days.
 The Muslim year is thus almost 11 days smaller than the Gregorian year according to the Gregorian calendar and months moving ahead.
-According to the Gregorian calendar, for example, April is the time of spring, but in the Muslim calendar entire cycle of months moves through in a 33-year cycle.
+According to the Gregorian calendar, for example, April is the time of spring, but in the Muslim calendar, the entire cycle of months moves through in a 33-year cycle.

 Day | Description |